Australia's Got Talent: Season 10 (2022)

 Season 10 began airing on 9 October 2022.
-The judging panel consists of Jacobson, Kate Ritchie, and Britain’s Got Talent judges David Walliams and Alesha Dixon.
+The judging panel had another change from what was announced in 2021, with Harris being replaced by David Walliams.
 Ricki-Lee Coulter returned as host.

 The season was filmed during June and July 2022.
 Auditions took place at the Sydney Coliseum Theatre, while the finals were filmed at the Riverside Theatre.

 The winner of the season was dance group Acromazing.